-- 9. As on the date of this Draft Red Herring Prospectus, our Promoters and Promoters' Group holds total 1,11,20,535 Equity Shares representing 71.98% of the pre-issue paid up share capital of our Company. - 10.
-None of our Promoters, their relatives and associates, persons in Promoter Group or the directors of the Company which is a promoter of the Company and/or the Directors of the Company have purchased or sold any securities of our Company during the past six months immediately preceding the date of filing this Draft Red Herring Prospectus. - 11.
-The members of the Promoters Group, our Directors and the relatives of our Directors have not financed the purchase by any other person of securities of our Company, other than in the normal course of the business of the financing entity, during the six months immediately preceding the date of filing this Draft Red Herring Prospectus.
+- 8. We have 11 shareholders as on the date of filing of this Red Herring Prospectus. - 9.
+As on the date of this Red Herring Prospectus, our Promoters and Promoters' Group holds total 1,08,05,985 Equity Shares representing 69.95% of the pre-issue paid up share capital of our Company. - 10.
+Except as disclosed below, none of our Promoters, their relatives and associates, persons in Promoter Group or the directors of the Company which is a promoter of the Company and/or the Directors of the Company have purchased or sold any securities of our Company during the past six months immediately preceding the date of filing this Red Herring Prospectus: